-(Pocket-lint) - Apple announced the second generation of AirPods early last year, followed by the AirPods Pro last October.
+(Pocket-lint) - Apple announced the second generation of AirPods early in 2019, followed by the AirPods Pro in October 2019.
 The standard second-generation AirPods are available both with and without a wireless charging case.

 The original AirPods are now completely discontinued.
 If you have a pair of those, you can also add a wireless charging case to them.